aganm/sdl-weekend/README.md

 - `Left Click` to shoot pistol
 - `Right Click` to shoot shotgun
 - `Space Bar` to spawn more monsters
+- `Z` to switch between 2D or 3D rendering

 # OpenMP performance bug